leticiamendonca-zz/keptn.github.io/content/docs/develop/reference/slo/index.md

 - `error_rate`

 # Service Level Objectives
 An SLO consists of an SLI and evaluation success criteria that depends on the selected comparison strategy.
-Furthermore, you need to define a time frame for which the SLIs should be evaluated.

 ## Service Filter
 SLOs are defined per service.
 When querying SLIs from an SLI provider you can provide filter criteria to only get SLIs that are needed for an evaluation.
 For example, instead of retrieving the request latency for all services of an SLI provider, you can narrow down the result set to only the SLIs for the desired service.
 The filter criteria are key value pairs and depend on the SLI provider.